Web-Deepa/Embedded-System-Lab/README.md

 # Embedded-System-Lab
-embedded system all codes in lab
+Embedded system all codes in lab using Atmel C